Extensible 3D (X3D) encodings

 4.3.1 XML encoding

 This clause describes the syntax of XML-encoded, human-readable X3D files.
 The syntax of X3D in terms of the XML encoding are presented in this part of ISO/IEC 19776.
-The semantics of X3D are as defined in [I19775-1].
-Rules for parsing and handling XML-encoded documents are defined in [XML].
+The semantics of X3D are as defined in ISO/IEC 19775-1 X3D Architecture.
+Rules for parsing and handling XML-encoded documents are defined in XML.

 Two formal grammar descriptions of the XML syntax for X3D may be found in Annex A X3D XML Document Type Definition (DTD) and Annex B X3D XML Schema.
 These grammars are directly implementable by XML parsers.

-Attribute values may be delimited by paired single-quote (') or double-quote (") characters.
-Neither authors nor parsers can guarantee which type types of paired delimiting characters might be encountered when processing an XML file, is encountered since XML processors are allowed to independently choose either form.
-These rules are described in [XML] and [XML_INFOSET] . which take precedence over all rules in this clause.
+Attribute values may be delimited by identical paired single-quote (') or double-quote (") characters.
+Neither authors nor parsers can guarantee which kind types of paired delimiting characters might be encountered when processing an XML file, is encountered since intermediate XML processors are allowed to independently choose either form (single-quote or double-quote).
+These rules are described in XML and XML_INFOSET . which take precedence over all rules in this clause.

-XML elements (e.g., (i.e., X3D nodes) may not appear within attribute values.
+XML elements (i.e., X3D nodes and X3D statements) (e.g., X3D nodes) may not appear within XML attribute values.

 Space characters, Spaces, tabs, linefeeds, and carriage-returns are separator characters wherever they appear outside of XML attribute values.
 Separator characters are collectively termed whitespace.
 Commas are not ignorable whitespace when mixed between XML elements or element and attribute values.